 Globally, GSK is working with Save the Children to mobilize the resources and expertise of our organizations for emergency response and humanitarian efforts.
-This included seed funding to help Save the Children establish emergency health units – teams of specialist health workers who are ready to deliver basic healthcare within 72 hours when any disaster strikes.
-A team from the first unit was deployed during the European refugee crisis.
+This includes funding to help Save the Children establish emergency health units – teams of specialist health workers who are ready to deliver basic healthcare within 72 hours of a disaster.
+The emergency health unit teams have deployed during the European refugee crisis.
 GSK and its employees have also contributed to Save the Children’s responses to disasters in Nepal, and to the ongoing Middle East and European refugee crises.

-GSK also supports Save the Children’s global programs to develop child-friendly medicines to reduce child mortality and newborn deaths, widening vaccination coverage and increasing training of health workers in the poorest, hardest-to-reach communities.
+GSK also supports Save the Children’s global programs to develop child-friendly medicines to reduce child mortality and newborn deaths, widen vaccination coverage and increase training of health workers in the poorest, hardest-to-reach communities.
 Our flagship country programs, initially launched in the Democratic Republic of Congo and Kenya, include these interventions and are now being monitored and evaluated to allow the partnership to scale up and tackle child mortality in other developing countries supporting our programs – locally and globally.

 New Product Development

 Developing child-friendly medicines to reduce child mortality and newborn deaths.

-Through our partnership, GSK and Save the Children partnership as demonstrated by the commitment to the research and development of medicines to help save the lives of mothers and babies in developing countries.
+Innovation is at the heart of the GSK and Save the Children partnership as demonstrated by the commitment to the research and development of medicines to help save the lives of mothers and babies in developing countries.
 Save the Children is involved in helping GSK research and develop medicines for children under age 5 and is helping to identify ways to ensure the widest possible access to medicines in the developing world.
 GSK’s expertise combined with Save the Children's child-health expertise and on-the-ground experience is providing children with basic health care, even in the most remote and marginalized communities.